 I was hung up a bit more by this than I anticipated.
 To give some backstory: My father and I didn't have a lot in common, but the one thing we did share was a love for horror movies.
 When I was very young (seriously, way too young) I would often stay up way too late (seriously, way too late) with my father watching horror movies on TV.
 Part of it was wanting to show my Dad that I was "brave" like him, but there was something that just clicked with horror movies and it was something that we could bond over.
-One of the first movies that I recall watching with him was the film Phantasm - the story of an alien who took up residence in an old Mausoleum preying on the local residents who died to build an army of slaves.
+One of the first movies that I recall watching with him was the film Phantasm - the story of an alien who took up residence in an old mausoleum preying on the local residents who died to build an army of monstrous slaves.

 The villain of this tale was performed by a man named Angus Scrimm.
 A very kind-hearted and soft spoken man who could turn into one of the most terrifying and ominous characters in an instant.
 Visions of Angus' character, The Tall Man, his brigade of minions, and the floating silver spheres haunted my dreams for many years.
 Angus was a horror legend, and a man that literally haunted my dreams as a child.
 He will be missed dearly.

 This was surprisingly one of the biggest set backs to my daily workflow.
 I didn't realize how much I used this "experimental" feature until it was gone.
 Leo Nikkilä built a fantastic Chrome extension that used the panels feature that would allow you to have an incredibly flexible "picture-in-picture" for any Chrome tab.

 While there are decent alternatives, this would allow me to reuse my authentication since the panels are still rendering within the same browser.
 I've since switched to Helium, which is a pretty decent replacement.